 I am a traveler, storyteller and conservationist.

-I love this planet, and believe that much of the work necessary to protect it must take place where most of the people are – in cities.
 I’ve spent most of my career working in the fields of environmental matters, freshwater issues and science, and how to get these to people’s attention.
 This grand adventure that has kept me busy for over 10 years already, taking me across southern Africa, Southeast Asia, Central Asia and Europe.

 On paper, I am a conservation and environmental specialist editor, photo journalist and project manager.
 I also work as communications consultant (get in touch if you want to work with me).